raffimh/google-maps-clone-with-typescript/README.md

 # google-maps-clone-with-typescript
-using Typescript for creating Google Maps clone
+using typescript for creating Google Maps clone with openstreetmap